wongnai/wongnai-corpus/README.md

 # Wongnai-corpus
 This project is a collection of Wongnai's datasets which are mostly in Thai language.
-We hope that these datasets will advance research in natural language processing(NLP) espeacially for Thai language.
+We hope that these datasets will advance research in natural language processing(NLP) especially for Thai language.

 ## 1. Search query dataset
 There are 500,000 unique words extracted from search queries.
-These words were labeled by algorithm and judges for a word segmentation task.
+These words were labeled by algorithms and judges for a word segmentation task.
 Our segmentation criteria is to segment the longest food word as possible for archiving the highest precision score in search system.

 ### 1.1 Files
 + `search/labeled_query_by_algo.txt` : List of 500K words labeled by algorithms which were described in detail in this [blog post.]( https://life.wongnai.com/wongnai-search-improvement-using-machine-learning-part1-e0777b65979e)